 The Kaloud Lotuses(s?) are a part of the heat management family.
 They manage the heat in your session easily with adjustable ventilation blades and air channels.

-OK, What Does The Kaloud Lotus 2 Do?
+Ok, What Does The Kaloud Lotus II Do?

 Now, let's get to why you're really reading this blog.
 What does the Kaloud Lotus 2 do?